jesseyuen/portfolio-2021/src/projects/building-a-design-community.md

 outroHeading: Outcome
 outro: Content here.
 ---
-I'm driving by a sense of collectiveness.
+I'm driven by a sense of collectiveness.
 I like the feeling of being part of something.
 I was one of the original permanent designers at the DfE.
 A community of designers was missing and I wanted to do something about it.

 What does community mean to me?
 Time for reflection, what do I want in a community?